sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 ## Defining Problems

 The first challenge is to define the planning problem to be solved.
-In this section, we use the "blocks world" domain that is apparently fairly common in planning circles..
+In this section, we use the ["blocks world"](https://en.wikipedia.org/wiki/Blocks_world) domain that is a commonly used example.

 ### Defining Problems as Code